jolen217/eigenMHA/README.md

 \mathbf{Q_{in}} \quad  \mathbf{K_{in}} \quad  \mathbf{V_{in}}
 $$

-2. Weights and bias for the linear layer of Q K V and O.
+2. Weights and bias for the linear layer of Q, K, V, and O.

 $$
 \mathbf{W_{Q}} \quad \mathbf{b_{Q}}